Bring your own database (BYOD)

 You can create a data project that has multiple entities.
 You can schedule this data project to run by using the batch framework.
 You also schedule the data export job to run on a periodic basis by selecting the Export in batch option.

 When you add an entity for data export, you can select to do an incremental export (which is also known as incremental push) or a full push.
-For incremental push to work, you must enable the Change tracking option in the database and specify an appropriate change tracking option, as described earlier in this topic.
+For incremental push to work, you must enable the Change tracking option in the database and specify an appropriate change tracking option, as described earlier in this article.

 A full push deletes all existing records from an entity and then inserts the current set of records from the selected entity.